• Skip to primary navigation

 Notes

-• Nutritional information is approximate, Β per iced bun and should be treated as a guideline only.Β
+• Nutritional information is approximate, per iced bun (based on 16 buns) and should be treated as a rough guideline only.

-• You could use frozen blueberries (without defrosting) but bare in mind that second prove might take longer due to cold filling.Β
+• You could use frozen blueberries (without defrosting) but bear in mind that second proof might take longer due to cold filling.

-• Store at room temperature and eat within two days.
+• Store at room temperature and eat within 3 days.

 Nutrition